bimmui/CARM-electronics/README.md

 # CARM Electronics

 This repository houses the source code for the flight computer software running on our rocket, **CARM**, as well as the ground station software responsible for monitoring and collecting data from the rocket during its flight.
-Whether you're a member of our development team, a collaborator, or an enthusiast interested in rocketry and software, you've come to the right place.
+Whether you're a member of our avionics subteam or an enthusiast interested in rocketry and software, you've come to the right place!

 This document provides instructions on setting up the Conda environment for the project using the provided ```carm.yml``` file and prepping your Arduino environment with the proper libraries.